lichess-org/lila-openingexplorer/README.md

    cargo run --release -- *.pgn.bz2
    ```

-Note that does not import *all* games.
+Note that this does not import *all* games.
 Sampling rates are hardcoded in
 `index-pgn/src/bin/index-lichess.rs`.

 HTTP API